nikitakatewar/Deep-Learning-Assignments/README.md

 - Analysis of different numbers of epochs
 - Comparison of model performance

+### Assignment 4 – LSTM Time-Series Forecasting

+- Implementation of LSTM for time-series forecasting
+- Stock price forecasting
+- Data normalization using Min-Max Scaling
+- Creation of 60-day time sequences
+- Training for 20 epochs
+- Evaluation using MAE and RMSE

 ### Assignment 6 – Convolutional Neural Network (CNN)

 - Implementation of CNN for image classification